MARFT: Multi-Agent Reinforcement Fine-Tuning: Introduction

 Multi-Agent Systems (MAS) have consistently demonstrated superior capabilities in addressing complex agentic tasks relative to their single-agent counterparts.
 This is evident in the latest General AI Assistants (GAIA) leaderboard \citep{mialon2024gaia}, where the top-performing systems are all multi-agent frameworks.
-Prominent frameworks, including OpenAI Agents SDK (formerly Swarm), Microsoft AutoGen \citep{wu2023autogenenablingnextgenllm}, Magnetic-One, CAMEL-AI OWL \citep{owl2025}, and Google’s AI Co-Scientist \citep{gottweis2025aicoscientist}, further reinforce the growing importance of multi-agent architectures.
-Notably, in OpenAI’s vision for AGI, multi-agent systems constitute the highest organizational layer.
-However, as \citet{cemri2025multiagentllmsystemsfail} illustrates, multi-agent systems are prone to a variety of failure modes—fourteen in total—related to system design, coordination, and control, where MARL is poised to address these challenges.
-Besides, recently \citet{yang2025whosmvpgametheoreticevaluation} proposed the first framework to systematically quantify the contributions of different modules in multi-agent systems, potentially illuminating the direction for future multi-agent optimization in LLMs.
+Prominent frameworks, including OpenAI Agents SDK (formerly Swarm), Microsoft AutoGen \citep{wu2023autogenenablingnextgenllm}, Magnetic-One, CAMEL-AI OWL \citep{owl2025}, and Google's AI Co-Scientist \citep{gottweis2025aicoscientist}, further reinforce the growing importance of multi-agent architectures.
+Notably, in OpenAI's vision for AGI, multi-agent systems constitute the highest organizational layer. \reviewchange{However, multi-agent systems are prone to a variety of failure modes--fourteen in total--related to system design, coordination, and control, where MARL is poised to address these challenges \citep{cemri2025multiagentllmsystemsfail}.
+Besides, a recent framework systematically quantifies the contributions of different modules in multi-agent systems, potentially illuminating the direction for future multi-agent optimization in LLMs \citep{yang2025whosmvpgametheoreticevaluation}.}